User Score: 2453

 Goof: In the last scene of the episode, someone is seen holding a sign with a misspelled word.
 It reads "Thats Not Rape--Nurse".

-While in the station talking with the other detectives, Rollins mentions she has been tracking a forum with several girls posting about Donor 141.
+Nitpick: While in the station talking with the other detectives, Rollins mentions she has been tracking a forum with several girls posting about Donor 141.
 As she reads one post, the camera shows that it reveals the name of Donor 141 as Calvin Baker, who is an ex vivo lung transplant specialist.
 But Rollins doesn't read that line of the post, and apparently she didn't even see it somehow, as the detectives don't find out the man's name or occupation until later in the episode.
+Even though nobody takes an internet profile as the gospel truth, it should have been run down, as are all leads, no matter how slim.

-When Det.
-Rollins was interviewing the missing boy's teacher, her fringe was up, and then in the next scene it was down and then up again.
+Goof: When Det.
+Rollins interviews the missing boy's teacher, her fringe is up, and then in the next scene it is down and then up again.

 At one point, a doctor says that, although some psychiatrists will say people can commit a crime without being aware of it, in 20 years, she had never seen it.
 In the Law & Order episode "Switch" (5x22), the character Meg Nelson did exactly that.
 Meg Nelson was played by Francie Swift, who played Defense Attorney Sherri West in this episode.